 Formed in 1997, the WEOLC provides support for the state POLST program as well as outreach and networking opportunities through our annual meeting in the fall.

-This year’s Washington End-of-Life Coalition Annual Meeting is scheduled for Friday, Nov.
+This year’s Washington End-of-Life Coalition Annual Meeting was held Friday, Nov.
 16 at the Seattle Airport Marriott.
-The day-long meeting, "End of Life Choice Comes of Age: Living and Dying by Your Values," will focus on the status of two key movements in serious illness and end-of-life care: the start of board certification for palliative care nationally and in Washington state, voter approval of our physician aid-in-dying law.
+The day-long meeting, "End of Life Choice Comes of Age: Living and Dying by Your Values," focused on the status of two key movements in serious illness and end-of-life care: the start of board certification for palliative care nationally and in Washington state, voter approval of our physician aid-in-dying law.

 WEOLC vision and mission